0xSpaceShard/starknet-devnet/website/docs/starknet-time.md

 ## Set time

-Sets the exact time and generates a new block.
+The following sets the exact time and generates a new block:

 ```
 POST /set_time